grumply/purehs.org/static/packages/pure/package.md

   * [pure-time](/packages/pure-time/latest)
   * [pure-txt](/packages/pure-txt/latest)

-When developing a Pure application, most modules that use Pure functionality will import the `Pure` module.
+When developing a Pure.hs application, most modules that use Pure.hs functionality will import the `Pure` module.
 An alternative that re-exports much of this meta-library is [pure-elm](/packges/pure-elm/latest).